cockroachdb/docs/v21.2/performance-recipes-solutions.md

 <section class="filter-content" markdown="1" data-scope="contention">
 ## Indicators that your workoad is experiencing contention

-Your application is experiencing degraded performance with serialization errors like:
+* Your application is experiencing degraded performance with serialization errors like `SQLSTATE: 40001`, `RETRY_WRITE_TOO_OLD`, and `RETRY_SERIALIZABLE`.

-  - `SQLSTATE: 40001`
-  - `RETRY_WRITE_TOO_OLD`
-  - `RETRY_SERIALIZABLE`

-The [SQL Statement Contention graph](ui-sql-dashboard.html#sql-statement-contention) graph is showing spikes over time.
+* The [SQL Statement Contention graph](ui-sql-dashboard.html#sql-statement-contention) graph is showing spikes over time.

-{%comment%} Add screenshot of high-contention graph {%endcomment%}

-The [Transaction Restarts graph](ui-sql-dashboard.html) graph is showing spikes in retries over time.
+* The [Transaction Restarts graph](ui-sql-dashboard.html) graph is showing spikes in retries over time.

-{%comment%} Add screenshot of high-retries graph {%endcomment%}

 ## Fixing contention problems